zahur76/MilestoneProject_2/README.md

 faster since the main game code logic had already been mapped out.

 The features were designed in the order that they would be selected while playing the game.
 For example the level select feature modal was coded before the main game.
-Once the initial main game design was completed then a preliminary testing performed as detailed [below](#testing).
-The development cycle main steps were as follows:
+Once the initial main game design was completed, preliminary testing was performed as detailed [below](#testing).
+The project development cycle main steps were as follows:

 1. Game design work
 2. Main game programming